-If lifting or digging is a problem, using small containers makes it more manageable and the height means no bending.
+If lifting or digging is a problem, using small containers within the box to make it more manageable without bending.

 I made this staircase plant stand from some wooden stair risers.
 You can buy them pre-cut so it’s really simple—basically you’re just adding boards for each ‘step’, and some side supports.
 I included the top bar to provide extra room for hanging planters.

 Again, if bending or kneeling is a problem, but standing is okay, the more you can get your garden up off the ground, the easier it will be to manage.